-1976 Dumping Protocol Ratification: 30.05.90 (Accession) 1995 Amendments Acceptance of Amendments: 26.07.01 of the Protocol, (2) establishing a permit system for the disposal of those wastes or other matter listed in Article 4.2.
+1976 Dumping Protocol Accession: 30.05.90 1995 Amendments Acceptance of Amendments: 26.07.01

+38. Part I Legal Measures.
+In its national report, Albania states that legislation has been adopted: (1) prohibiting the dumping of wastes or other matter, with the exception of those listed in Article 4.2 of the Protocol, (2) establishing a permit system for the disposal of those wastes or other matter listed in Article 4.2.
 The permit system includes the designation of a competent authority or authorities responsible for the issuance of permits and is in line with the criteria set forth in the Annex to the Protocol and the related Guidelines adopted by the Meeting of Contracting Parties, and (3) prohibiting incineration at sea.

-233. Part I Legal Measures.
-In its national report, Albania states that legislation has been adopted: (1) prohibiting the dumping of wastes or other matter, with the exception of those listed in Article 4.2

-234. Albania further states that legislation is in process to apply the Dumping Protocol to its ships and aircraft, those loading in its territory, and those engaged in dumping in areas under its national jurisdiction, as required in Article 11 of the Protocol.
-Legislation is also in process for its maritime inspections ships and aircrafts to report to its authorities on illegal dumping, as per Article 12 of the Dumping Protocol.

-235. No information is provided to the question whether the notification procedures under the Guidelines for the dumping of platforms and other man-made structures at sea, 2003; and the Guidelines for the dumping of inert uncontaminated geological materials, 2005 are followed.
-On difficulties/challenges faced in implementing the Dumping Protocol, technical capabilities and regulatory framework are pointed out.

-236. Part II Allocation of Resources.
+- 39. Albania further states that legislation is in process to apply the Dumping Protocol to its ships and aircraft, those loading in its territory, and those engaged in dumping in areas under its national jurisdiction, as required in Article 11 of the Protocol.
+Legislation is also in process for its maritime inspections ships and aircrafts to report to its authorities on illegal dumping, as per Article 12 of the Dumping Protocol. - 40.
+No information is provided to the question whether the notification procedures under the Guidelines for the dumping of platforms and other man-made structures at sea, 2003; and the Guidelines for the dumping of inert uncontaminated geological materials, 2005 are followed.
+On difficulties/challenges faced in implementing the Dumping Protocol, technical capabilities and regulatory framework are pointed out. - 41.
+Part II Allocation of Resources.
 In its national report Albania refers to domestic Law no. 10448 of 14.07.
 2011 on Environmental Permits, under which the national competent authority is authorised to issue permits in accordance with Article 5 of the Dumping Protocol and enabled to inventory current sea disposal operations.
-Under the same piece of legislation, it is reported that appropriate field monitoring programmes have been put in place.

-237. Part V Implementation of the Guidelines.
+Under the same piece of legislation, it is reported that appropriate field monitoring programmes have been put in place. - 42.
+Part V Implementation of the Guidelines.
 This Part has been left blank.

-1976 Dumping Protocol Ratification: 16.03.81 (Accession) 1995 Amendments Acceptance of Amendments: Not yet
+1976 Dumping Protocol Accession: 16.03.81 1995 Amendments Acceptance of Amendments: Not yet